liefery-it-legacy/it-career-ladder/product-management-roles/Product_Manager_2.md

 * You are comfortable creating and specifying UI / UX designs for topics on our roadmap.

 **Know the existing product**
-* You are familiar on a detailed level with all main features of our existing software.
-You also have a good understanding of the lesser used ones.
+* You are familiar on a detailed level with all features of our existing software.
+You are able to learn how an exiting piece of software works efficiently.
 * You can assist and train our users by answering questions about existing functionality and answer to them whether and how a given task can be performed in our current system.

 **Know our users**